My husband had been dead less than a week when the first collections call came.

 Estates are liable for debt

 While you’re generally not on the hook for your loved one’s debt, the deceased’s estate generally is.
 In other words, your loved one’s remaining assets often must be used to pay any outstanding debts.
 Creditors may file claims against estate assets in court to help ensure those claims get paid.

-As Money Talks News founder Stacy Johnson puts it in the video above:
+As Money Talks News founder Stacy Johnson says:

 “When a person dies, their estate is born.
 And that estate settles up.
 It pays its debts, then distributes what’s left to the heirs.
 If there’s not enough to pay the debt, well, the lender loses.”